pirafrank/github-commit-sign/README.md

-# GitHub GraphQL API client in Node.js
+# GitHub Commit Sign

-A thin wrapper to commit on a GitHub repo through their GraphQL APIs.
+A thin wrapper to perform signed commits to a GitHub repository through their GraphQL APIs.
 Useful to create signed commits in CI/CD environments.

 Offered as node module and CLI tool.